Ahmed-NILIKAKR/Opensource-CFD/README.md

 ---

 ## 📈 Mesh Details
-The [Mesh_files](Mesh_files/)directory contains all mesh generation files used in this study.
+The [Mesh_files](Mesh_files/) directory contains all mesh generation files used in this study.
 Separate mesh configurations are provided for laminar and turbulent simulations to reflect their distinct resolution requirements.

     - Laminar meshes are optimised for low-Reynolds-number cases, balancing cell count and accuracy to capture vortex shedding without unnecessary computational cost.